starsplitterrecords/ECAID/index.md

 **Ethical Creator Authorship and Intent Disclosure**

 ECAID is a public standard for evaluating how AI is used in creative works.
 It gives artists, developers, and audiences a shared framework to understand and disclose AI involvement—without binary labels or misleading assumptions.
+The current version of the standard is most application to music and music marketing, whether created with the use of generative or not.

 ---